OHDSI/TheBookOfOhdsi/StandardizedVocabularies.md

 The CONCEPT_ANCESTOR table is built automatically from the CONCEPT_RELATIONSHIP table traversing all possible Concepts connected through hierarchical Relationships.
 These are the "Is a"/"Subsumes" pairs (see Figure \@ref(fig:conceptAncestor)), and other Relationships connecting hierarchies across vocabularies.
 The choice whether a Relationship participates in the hierarchy constructor is defined for each Relationship ID by the flag DEFINES_ANCESTRY in the RELATIONSHIP reference table.

 (ref:foo) Hierarchy of the condition "Atrial fibrillation".
 First degree ancestry is defined through "Is a" and "Subsumes" relationships, while all higher degree relations are inferred and stored in the CONCEPT_ANCESTOR table.
-Each concept is also its own descendant with both levels of separation equal to 0.
+Each concept is also its own descendant with both levels of separation equal to 0. \index{concept!ancestor}

 <div class="figure" style="text-align: center">
 <img src="images/StandardizedVocabularies/conceptAncestor.png" alt="(ref:foo)" width="100%" />